Monodromy and Irreducibility of Igusa Varieties: Main theorems

 \subsection{Acknowledgements}

-We would like to thanks Marco D'Addezio for answering our mathoverflow question and making his work in progress \cites{d2020monodromy} available to us.
-We would also like to thank Andrew Graham, Xuhua He, João Lourenço, Ambrus Pal, Syed Waqar Ali Shah, Sug-Woo Shin, Jize Yu and Rong Zhou for helpful discussions and correspondences.
+We would like to thank Marco D'Addezio for answering our MathOverflow question, making his work in progress \cites{d2020monodromy} available to us and for discussions about Proposition \ref{Prop:FactIsocrystals}.
+We would also like to thank Brian Conrad, Sean Cotner, Andrew Graham, Xuhua He, João Lourenço, Ambrus Pal, Syed Waqar Ali Shah, Sug Woo Shin, Jize Yu and Rong Zhou for helpful discussions and correspondences.
 We are grateful to James Newton for comments on an earlier version of this work.
+We would like to thank the referee for a careful reading of a first version of our paper, and for many helpful suggestions on a first and second version.

 \DeclareRobustCommand{\VAN}[3]{#3}